sl4dex/salvador-diaz/README.md

 # Portfolio Website
 Hi!
-Welcome to my portfolio web application, it is built with the MERN stack architecture (MongoDB, Express, React, Node) and bundled using Webpack.
+Welcome to my portfolio web application, it is built using the MERN stack architecture (MongoDB, Express, React, Node) and bundled using Webpack.
 This project showcases most of the fun things I learned in the Fullstack Open 2022 course, which you can see here.
-\
-&nbsp;
 \
 &nbsp;

 # Website contents

 ## /